samsa1/ppx_rml/docs/report/report.md

 ### Extension

 Extensions are writen with `%`.
+In opposition to attributes, extension are nodes of the AST.
 During preprocess, the AST node is rewritten by the handler function associated with the corresponding extension extension.

 A good exemple of preprocess trough extension is `ppx_getenv2`.
 This extension replaces `[%getven "PPX_GETENV2"]` with a string corresponding to the value of `PPX_GENENV2` at compilation time.